wasteofplus/wasteof.plus/README.md

 # wasteof.plus
 wasteof.plus is in early alpha stages.
-PLEASE DO NOT USE THIS FOR ACTUAL PURPOSES OR EXPECT IT TO WORK CORRECTLY.
-IT HAS ONLY BEEN WORKED ON FOR 1 DAY.
 Feel free to test and give feedback though ☺

 i am publishing the source code so that community can submit contributions, bug reports, and feature requests.